Featuring Quality Restoration Help For Mercedes 300 SEL 6.3 Owners And Enthusiasts

 The original owner of the classic car was 1960/70's pop icon Donovan.
 The restoration of the Mercedes-Benz took approximately two years, although of course work is always on going to keep the car up to standard.

-For many enthusiasts motoring journalists or just general admirers this model was and is still classed by many as Mercedes-Benz flagship Saloon.
-Perhaps its the timeless elegant styling that has helped it maintain this position, or maybe the mighty 6.3 German V8 engine shoehorned into the body which has had more influence in its status.
+For many enthusiasts, motoring journalists or just general admirers this model was and is still classed by many as Mercedes-Benz flagship Saloon.
+Perhaps it is the timeless elegant styling that has helped it maintain this position, or maybe the mighty 6.3 German V8 fuel injected engine shoehorned into the body which has had more influence in its status.

 Whatever way you view the car it cannot be denied that this model of car which was designed in 1967 was very advanced with its fuel injected engine and self levelling air suspension.
 Built in times gone by when more emphasis was on quality components.
-This car was for many years the fastest Saloon available.
+This model was for many years the fastest accelerating saloon car available worldwide.

 For those interested in the full restoration story then please click below.

-The car has been restored using original parts, although the points and condenser have been replaced with Pertronix electronic ignition.
+The car has been restored using original parts, although the points and condenser have been replaced with (link to Pertronix page) Pertronix electronic ignition.
 This was fitted to achieve a more reliable ignition system which is adjustment free.

-To retain the original feel and period celebrity vibe of the car the leather interior has been kept along with the original carpets.
-I felt this was important as although carrying out a full restoration I wanted to retain some of the period vibe.
+To retain the original feel and period celebrity vibe of the car most of the leather interior was kept.
+I felt this was important, as although carrying out a restoration I wanted to retain some of the period vibe.
 The leather has been re dyed and is regularly coated and kept at a good humidity to keep it supple.
-Despite some small blemishes it is generally considered that the leather interior is in very good condition for the age and the previous very hard life of the car.
+Despite some small blemishes, the leather is in very good condition for the age and the previous very hard life of the car.

-A lot people who hire the car as their main wedding car like the fact that they will be sitting on the same leather seats as Donovan and George Harrison once sat.
-They like to see that some of the original history of the car has been kept.
-The interior wood sections which were in very poor condition have been renovated back to original.
-Most of the exterior trims and chrome work have been replaced or re-chromed.
+Many people hiring the classic wedding car like the fact that, they will be sitting on the same leather seats as Donovan and George Harrison once sat.
+The interior wood sections have been restored, and most of the chrome work has been re-chromed.
+Many people like to experience that most of the original interior is still in place.

 Hire the Classic Mercedes JMO 9K

-As can be seen from the long rear doors it was a car built to be chauffeured in.
-Anyone who hires the classic Mercedes-Benz JMO 9K is very soon aware of the extra leg room which is very useful for a Bride with a large wedding dress.
+As can be seen from the long rear doors, the classic Mercedes is a car to be chauffeured in.
+Anyone who hires the classic Mercedes-Benz JMO 9K is very soon aware of the extra legroom, which is very useful for a Bride with a large wedding dress.

-The large 6.3 litre twin camshaft fuel injected V8 engine delivers plenty of power and torque.
+The large 6.3 litre, twin camshaft fuel injected V8 engine delivers plenty of power and torque.
 Acceleration of 0-60 mph is approximately 6 seconds.
-On a constant 60 mph you can achieve 12 mpg, around town approximately 8 mpg.
-It is possible to cruise at 90/100mph quite comfortably.
+On a constant 60 mph you can achieve around 12 mpg.
+Driving around town is approximately 8 mpg.
+It is possible to cruise at 85mph quite comfortably.

-Their were only approximately 650 of these classic Mercedes-Benz cars made in right hand drive.
+There were only approximately 650 of these classic Mercedes-Benz cars made in right hand drive.
 Over the years most have been broken up mainly due to a combination of very high restoration costs, technical complexity and hard to locate spare parts.
-At present market prices (2006) it is often uneconomical to fully restore these cars as the restoration costs far outweigh what they are presently worth.
+At present market prices (2006- 2020) it is often uneconomical to fully restore these cars as the restoration costs outweigh what they are presently worth.

-This Mercedes-Benz 6.3 is classed as one of the best right hand drive models in existence.
-The car is complete with the original sales brochure, Logbook, pink card, many tax discs and MOT certificates as well as the original German oval shaped plates.
+This Mercedes-Benz 6.3 is one of the best right hand drive models in existence.
+The car is complete with the original sales brochure, logbook, pink card, many tax discs and MOT certificates, as well as the original German oval shaped plates.
 There is also a photograph of the car parked next to a Rolls Royce used by the Beatles.
-The car still attracts lots of attention from all ages when on the road.
+The car continues to attract lots of attention from all ages when on the road.

 Hire the classic Mercedes JMO 9K, and feel the period vibe.